Williams Tower: Features

 The Houston Business Journal said that the tower was "designed to be energy efficient".
 The building received the Environmental Protection Agency's Energy Star label for each year since 2000 in which the building was eligible to receive the award.
-As of 2009, the building managers are seeking to gain Leadership in Energy and Environmental Design (LEED) certification from the United States Green Building Council.
+The Williams Tower maintains LEED Gold Status Leadership in Energy and Environmental Design (LEED) certification from the United States Green Building Council.

 The top four angles of the building form cat-like shapes with tails that run down all the way to street level.

+Ziegler Cooper Architects redesigned the lobby, skybridge and lounge which overlooks Gerald D. Hines Waterwall Park.

 A long exposure of the Williams Tower spotlight at night.